TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/SKR_Pro_v1.2/3.4/skr_pro_1.2_pins.md

 * On the UART connector 3.3V is actually 5V
 * On th I2C connector 3.3V is actually 5V

-## SKR Pro v1.1 and v1.2 Driver Pins in Firmware
+## SKR Pro v1.2 Driver Pins in Firmware

 Driver pin numbers.
 They are separated into driver number.